vishal0316/Quickflow-URLshortner/README.md

 ## Installation and Setup

 1. Clone the repository: `git clone https://your-repository-url.git`
-2. Navigate to the project directory: `cd Quickshort`
+2. Navigate to the project directory: `cd Quickflow`
 3. Install dependencies: `npm install` or `yarn install`
 4. Set up environment variables as per the `.env.example` file.
 5. Start the development server: `npm run dev` or `yarn start`